 - How all stakeholders view and interact with the company/brand.

-From this, we can extrapolate that a healthy workplace culture that accurately reflects and lives the company’s core values boosts employee happiness, its reputation and organizational success.
+From this, we can extrapolate that a healthy workplace culture that accurately reflects and lives the company’s core values boosts employee happiness, its reputation, and organizational success.

 Why a positive workplace culture is important